 Now, roughly half a year after the teen’s death, those who knew Devins best are focused on pushing for her to be remembered differently.

 “She would have been a famous model hands down,” Scialdone explained.
 “She would have gone to the top quickly.
 Her future was just so bright.
-A she was just next level in so many different ways.”
+She was just next level in so many different ways.”

 Scialdone described her former protégé as a “super sweet,” “soft spoken,” but “totally outgoing” teen with a “really beautiful smile.”
 She said the fashion runway portion of the Utica gala is “just another way to honor her from a different side of things.”